JankariTech/blog/src/assets/robotBdd.md

     File Should Exist    ${path}
 ```

-In order to make the separations more clear, pipe separated format can be used.
+To make the separations clearer, the pipe-separated format can be used.

 ```
 | *** Settings ***   |